aasiflm10/fullToss-backend/README.md

 ### Prerequisites
 - Node.js and npm installed
 - PostgreSQL database set up
-- Environment variables configured in `.env`
+- Environment variables configured in `.env` ( See Step 3 for reference )

 ### Backend Setup
 1. Clone the repository and navigate to the `backend` directory: